| || || |

 Analytical methods typically used in clinical toxicology include: chromatography (e.g. high pressure liquid chromatography; gas chromatography); potentiometry; spectrophotometry; mass spectrometry; radio-immunoassay and ther immunological methods.

-DRUGS THAT MOST COMMONLY REQUIRE TOXICOLOGICAL ANALYSES
+SOME DRUGS THAT MOST COMMONLY REQUIRE TOXICOLOGICAL ANALYSES

 Some drug categories require toxicological determinations, because of essentially two main reasons: (i) the therapeutic index is low, thus even small deviations from mean values may cause risk; or (ii) the pharmacodynamics exibits high inter-individual variability.